hfiref0x/UACME/README.md

 * This tool is not intended for AV tests and not tested to work in aggressive AV environment, if you still plan to use it with installed bloatware AV soft - you use it at your own risk;
 * Some AV may flag this tool as HackTool, MSE/WinDefender constantly marks it as malware, nope;
 * If you run this program on real computer remember to remove all program leftovers after usage, for more info about files it drops to system folders see source code;
 * Since 2.4 all added methods/code will be strictly x64.
-I don't see any sense in supporting 32 bit versions of Windows in 2016 year.
+I don't see any sense in supporting 32 bit versions of Windows.

 # Microsoft countermeasures
 Methods fixed: